 Origin and History

-This frigate was built by René-Nicolas Levasseur at Québec and launched in the spring of 1756 under the name of “Abénaquise”.
+This frigate was designed and built by René-Nicolas Levasseur at Québec and launched in the spring of 1756 under the name of “Abénaquise”.

 The ship was captured by the British Royal Navy in 1757.